Ryder Cup: Us takes commanding lead

 Some within the European set-up felt the excitable US crowd was becoming too involved in the spectacle.

-Vice captain Ian Poulter tweeted that the US players were "embarrassed" by the behavior of their fans.
-However, that was not something immediately addressed by European captain, Darren Clarke.
+Reports suggested McIlroy had requested one particularly unruly spectator be removed while vice-captain Ian Poulter tweeted that the US players were "embarrassed" by the behavior of their fans.

+Yet that was not something immediately addressed by European captain, Darren Clarke.

 "Obviously (we're) disappointed with this afternoon's result," Clarke told Sky Sports.
 "We hung in there this morning and got back close again and then we had a few chances today to get something but the American guys played very well."